-SMI is not available for people who have been incarcerated in prison but your partner might be able to claim instead.
+Financial Support for Mortgage Interest is not available for people who go to prison.
+But, the partner of a prisoner might be able to claim SMI instead.

-However, you cannot claim Income Support (or SMI) if you are part of a couple and on remand.
+You cannot claim Income Support or SMI if you are part of a couple and on remand.
 Nonetheless, your partner can still claim for most benefit and housing costs.

 Note: If you are on remand you cannot make a new claim for Support for Mortgage Interest.

 You may have been getting SMI through Income-based Job Seeker's Allowance or the Employment and Support allowance.
 Thus, you will need to apply for one of the qualifying benefits to receive the payments.

 Even so, you will only get the housing costs part of the Pension Credit or the Income Support benefits.